Ahoy, Mateys!: Synopsis

 Duncan (Teddy Dunn) has a dream involving Meg (Alona Tal) and Veronica.
 Duncan wakes up to hear Veronica reporting her findings about Dr. Griffith (Rick Peters) to Logan, including that he was reprimanded for doing illegal surgery on a man named Danny Boyd.
 Duncan puts Meg’s letter from the previous episode into a drawer.
 At school, a boy confronts Weevil (Francis Capra), demanding the cocaine he ordered from 'some biker dude'.
 Weevil denies knowledge of the drug deal.
 At Mars Investigations Keith (Enrico Colantoni) meets with the parents of Marcos Oliveres, a student who died in the bus crash.
 The Oliveres report they are being harassed with reminders of their son’s death and they need proof of who is behind it.
 Logan drives Veronica to meet Danny Boyd (Taylor Sheridan).
-Boyd leads her to The River Sticks, a local bar heavily patronized by the Fitzpatrick crime family.
+Boyd leads her to The River Styx, a local bar heavily patronized by the Fitzpatrick crime family.
 Boyd explains Dr. Griffith was reprimanded for giving him stitches after a bar fight.
 A man confronts Danny, demanding to know why he brought Veronica into the bar.
 Veronica's identity is outed and she is attacked by the man, who demands to know the real reason she is there.
 Logan barges in, announcing he has called 911, and then forces Veronica's release by holding the man at gunpoint.

 Keith tells Veronica that Marcos's parents believe they are being harassed by the school administration so they drop their lawsuit.
 Keith asks Veronica about Marcos, and she admits she didn't know him.
 Veronica asks around about Marcos at school, but no one really remembers him.
 However, Veronica receives an anonymous email about Marcos from someone claiming to have a jealous boyfriend.
 Keith gives Veronica an MP3 player paid for by the Neptune School District that he found broadcasting Marcos’s voice in Mrs. Oliveres’s car.
 Veronica confronts the principal, but he denies any knowledge of the harassment.
 Veronica gives the MP3 player to Mac (Tina Majorino), who recognizes Marcos' voice as that of 'Captain Crunk', one of the co-anchors of a popular pirate radio show.
 The show was mostly about roasting various Neptune High students, leading Veronica to conclude a large number of people could have had it out for Marcos.
 Mac tells Veronica she stopped listening after the show went on a 4-week break and 'Captain Crunk' wasn't on it anymore when it returned.